daisy-kavanagh/babs-rna-seq-2024/practical_overview/Week8A_Differential_Expression.md

 - **FC relative to** - control of which condition is the *baseline*.

 There are four tabs at the top of the screen - Parallel Coordinates, MA plot, MDS plot and Volcano plot.
-There is too many user configured settings and output graphs  to explain all, so we are going to skip the MA plot.
-So, I will highlight the most pertinent graphs.
+There is too many user configured settings and output graphs.
+I will highlight the most pertinent graphs.
 For the practical writeup, you need to investigate any disease specific patterns and research the role of the most DEGs idenitfied in these figures.

 1. The MDS in MDS plot stands for multidimension scaling.
 It is a method to visualise the similarity or dissimilarity between each sample.
 We would expect the samples to cluster based on tissue.
 This is because we would expect the cerebellum samples to be more similar than heart samples.
 In our MDS plot, SRR306844chr1_chr3 clustering distinctly from all other samples.
 If not clustering well, it is an indicator of the contaminated sample or confounding factor not taken into account.